The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Preparing for Your Ijen Adventure

-Essential Equipment
+Essential Gear

 Clothing:

-- Multiple layers for temperature variations (5°C-25°C)
+- Several layers for temperature variation (5°C-25°C)

 - Waterproof jacket for unexpected rain

-- Comfortable, broken-in hiking boots
+- Comfortable, broken-in hiking shoes

-Safety Gear:
+Safety Equipment:

 - Gas mask (essential for sulfur protection)